Public Affairs Executive Resume Sample

 - Delineated Association vs. Membership job duties, fostering a more positive and focused work climate.

-- After Competition Bureau’s directive to open marketplace, endorsed a minimum membership fee.
+- After the Competition Bureau’s directive to open marketplace endorsed a minimum membership fee.
 Dual results were quality benchmarking for those who have access to Canadians’ bank accounts, as well as a previously untapped Association revenue stream.

 - Assembled internal departments with outside advertising, PR and research agencies.
 Briefed attendees on business direction and specific, current issues.

 - Urged suppliers to work together freely without using ACXSYS as a conduit.
-Advice taken with many suppliers partnering together to meld business relations.
+The advice was taken with many suppliers partnering together to meld business relations.